User Guide

 nrp-cmd get request @variable

-where the pid is the record identifier in any of the supported formats, as defined above and request-id is the identifier of the request.
+where request-id is the identifier (url) of the request.
 The command will output the request to stdout.
 The command takes output file and format options as well, see the get record command for details.

 Updating a request with a new metadata